JonasPrimbs/movesense-ble-ecg-firmware/README.md

   - **Magnetic Field Characteristic**: Provides *NOTIFY* access to a relative *timestamp* and a series of *n* *3D magnetic field vectors*.
   - **Object Size Characteristic**: Provides *READ* and *WRITE* access to the length *n* of the acceleration, gyroscope, and magnetic field series.
 Default value: 8.
   - **Measurement Interval Characteristic**: Provides *READ* and *WRITE* access to the movement measurement interval in milliseconds.
 Allowed values:  5 (208 Hz), 10 (104 Hz), 20 (52 Hz), 40 (26 Hz).

+Due to restrictions in the Movesense firmware, we replaced them by the following GATT Services:

+- **Heart Rate Service**: Provides access to R-R intervals in milliseconds.
+See the [Bluetooth SIG specification](https://www.bluetooth.com/de/specifications/specs/heart-rate-service-1-0/) for more details.
+- **Activity Data Service**: Provides access to the ECG voltage and movement measurements.
+  - **ECG Voltage Characteristic**: Provides *NOTIFY* access to a relative *timestamp* and a series of *n* *voltages*.
+  - **ECG Measurement Interval Characteristic**: Provides *READ* and *WRITE* access to the ECG measurement interval in milliseconds.
+Allowed values: 1 (1000 Hz), 2 (500 Hz), 4 (250 Hz), 8 (500 Hz).
+  - **Movement Characteristic**: Provides *NOTIFY* access to a relative *timestamp* and a series of *n* *3-tuples of 3D vectors of acceleration, gyroscope, and magnetic field values*.
+  - **Movement Measurement Interval Characteristic**: Provides *READ* and *WRITE* access to the movement measurement interval in milliseconds.
+Allowed values:  5 (208 Hz), 10 (104 Hz), 20 (52 Hz), 40 (26 Hz).

+So the restrictions of the workaround are as follows:
+- ECG and Movement Services are combined to one Activity Data Service.
+- Object sizes are fixed to 16 samples for ECG and 8 samples for movement.
+Related Characteristics are omitted.
+- Acceleration, Gyroscope, and Magnetic Field Characteristics are combined to one Movement Characteristic.
+This reduces the timestamp accuracy of the individual samples, since one Acceleration, Gyroscope, and Magnetic Field sample which are theoretically measured independently, are merged to the same timestamp.

 ### Lifecycle